For busy home cooks who are tired of wasting food

 ...am a terrible cook.

 Then you're exactly who this is for.
-Every recipe has step-by-step instructions written by a human chef who assumes you're tired and distracted.
-No 'reduce the sauce until napé' nonsense.
-Just 'stir for 4 minutes until it looks like this.'
+Every recipe has step-by-step instructions that assume you're tired and distracted.

 ...have dietary restrictions.

 Filter by gluten-free, dairy-free, vegetarian, low-carb, and more.
-The curated plans honor your filters so you don't have to hand-pick every meal.
+Curated plans honor your filters automatically.

-The whole planning flow takes under 10 minutes.
-Load a curated plan, tweak a meal or two, export the shopping list, done.
-Sunday morning, coffee in hand.
+The whole flow takes under 10 minutes.
+Load a curated plan, tweak a meal or two, export the shopping list.
+Done.

-You're not.
 Swap a recipe whenever you want.
 Skip a night.
-Add a takeout meal.
-The planner bends to your week, not the other way around.
+Add takeout.
+The planner bends to your week.

 So did I. That's why I built this one.
-The first week is $19.
-If it doesn't change how you cook, cancel from your account page in two clicks.
-No emails to customer service, no 'are you sure?' loops.
+Cancel from your account page in two clicks if it doesn't change how you cook.

-The average American household throws away about $1,500 worth of food a year.
-This subscription pays for itself the first week you DON'T throw out a bag of spinach, a bunch of cilantro, and half a rotisserie chicken.
+The average household throws away $1,500 of food per year.
+This pays for itself the first week you don't toss that bag of spinach.